 statutes -- Laws passed by state or federal legislators.
 You can research them in law libraries or on the internet.
 The constitution is supreme over all statutes, and statutes have more authority than regulations.

-subpoena -- An order of the court that commands a witness to appear at a certain time and place to give testimony about a specific matter or case or commands a person / organization to provide specific documents.
-Any person who fails to appear as required by the subpoena may be punished as contempt of court.
+subpoena -- An order of the court that commands a witness to appear at a certain time and place to give testimony about a specific matter (subpoena ad testificandum) or commands a person/organization to provide specific documents (subpoena duces tecum).
+Any person who fails to comply with the subpoena may be held in contempt of court.

 suspend -- To stop temporarily or to postpone on certain conditions.

 testify -- To give evidence under oath in a legal proceeding.